 Cape May Beach Information

 Cape May’s beaches are a great place to be on a hot summer afternoon, a cool autumn morning or a balmy spring night.
 Whether you are a beachcomber, sunbather, surfer or sandcastle builder, you are sure to enjoy your time on these white sand beaches.
-To maximize your enjoyment, here is information you will want to know.
+To maximize your enjoyment, here is information you will want to know about the beaches of Cape May.

 First, it’s important to understand the geography of Cape May and where its beaches are located to determine which beach will best suit your needs.
 As you come south into Cape May from the Garden State Parkway, you will cross over the canal that makes Cape May an island.
 The canal cuts from the east where the Cape May Inlet is located, through to the west where the Delaware Bay is located.
 From one canal opening to the other, Cape May’s coast is a continuous sandy strand that hugs the Cape from the ocean to the bay, but not all areas of the coast are accessible to visitors due to designated protected wildlife areas.
 However, the beaches that are designated as such offer visitors different beach experiences.